hansenandrew/xmpp-servers/README.md

 ## Terms of removal from the list

 **1. Inactive servers, servers with closed registration can be removed from the list.
+If it was not possible to find that the site belongs to the public XMPP server can be removed from the list.
 Servers can be returned back**

 **2. The server can be excluded at the request of the server administrator**